 Atherosclerotic plaques that form in arteries lead to coronary heart disease, myocardial infarction, stroke and peripheral arterial disease.
-Formation of these plaques includes the accumulated injury to the lining of the arteries themselves, known as the endothelial glycocalyx.
-In research and clinical practice, tremendous emphasis has been placed on controlling cholesterol, with limited attention directed toward the repair and maintenance of the endothelial and related factors Arterez has identified as being critical to achieve prevention and possibly a cure.
+Formation of these plaques includes accumulated injury to the lining of the arteries themselves, known as the endothelial glycocalyx.
+In research and clinical practice, tremendous emphasis has been placed on controlling cholesterol, with limited attention directed toward the repair and maintenance of the endothelial and related factors Arterez has identified as critical to achieving prevention and possibly a cure.

 In addition to the biomarkers, Arterez has discovered a first-in-class, triple-compound oral therapy called Embotricin that proved nontoxic in 28-day studies.
 In preliminary studies, Embotricin successfully prevented and reversed arterial plaque.
-Arterez and Wayne State have also begun discussions toward development of Institutional Review Board (IRB) in-human research studies focused on the safety and efficacy of Embotricin, enabling commercialization of a completely novel therapeutic option for management of CVD.
+Arterez and Wayne State have also begun discussions toward development of Institutional Review Board in-human research studies focused on the safety and efficacy of Embotricin, enabling commercialization of a completely novel therapeutic option for management of cardiovascular disease.

 Thanks to assistance from Mary McCardwell, project manager of the Economic Growth Institute at the University of Michigan, and the Michigan Corporate Relations Network, matching funds of $40,000 were provided for this project via the Small Company Innovation Program.
 An additional $190,000 will be funded directly by Arterez.